-Drug Investigational

-As listed All other uses of the medications listed in this policy are
+Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
+All other uses of the medications listed in this policy are considered investigational.

-considered investigational.

-Length of Approval Approval Criteria Initial authorization Drugs listed in policy may be approved up to 12 months.
-Re-authorization criteria Future re-authorization of drugs listed in policy, except Mavenclad (cladribine), may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-Future re-authorization of Mavenclad (cladribine) following the administration of two treatment courses is considered investigational.
+Length of Approval Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews and all other reviews for all drugs listed in the policy may be approved up to 12 months.
+Re-authorization criteria Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months as long as the drug- specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.All other reviews for all drugs listed in the policy, except Mavenclad (cladribine), may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+All other reviews for Mavenclad (cladribine) following the administration of two treatment courses is considered investigational.